-Meet Fimear
+Meet Eimear

-Eimear is thirtythree years old and has been working in the Open Education Unit (OEU) of DCU, as an educator for nearly three years.
-She completed a masters applications in IT about 7 years ago, on part time basis. while working in IT, in a private firm.
+Eimear is thirty-three years old and has been working in the Open Education Unit (OEU) of DCU, as an educator for nearly three years.
+She completed a masters in IT applications about 7 years ago, on a part time basis, while working in IT, in a private firm.
 The course was mainly delivered face to face, but she did do one module that was partly online.